Choosing Augmentations for Model Generalization

 TARGET_SIZE = 256

-# Example for typical natural images
+# For typical natural images

 train_pipeline_step2_natural = A.Compose([